Timothy Leary: Professorship

-Leary stayed on in the Bay Area as an assistant clinical professor of medical psychology at the University of California, San Francisco; concurrently, he co-founded Kaiser Hospital's psychology department in Oakland, California, and maintained a private consultancy.
+Leary stayed on in the Bay Area as an assistant clinical professor of medical psychology at the University of California, San Francisco; concurrently, he co-founded Kaiser Hospital's psychology department in Oakland and maintained a private consultancy.
 (Note: Higgs 2006: "In 1954 he became Director of Psychology Research at the Kaiser Foundation Hospital, and published nearly 50 papers in psychology journals.")
-In 1952, the Leary family spent a year in Spain, living on a research grant.
+The Leary family spent 1952 in Spain, living on a research grant.
 According to Berkeley colleague Marv Freedman, "Something had been stirred in him in terms of breaking out of being another cog in society."

 Leary's marriage was strained by infidelity and mutual alcohol abuse.
-Marianne eventually died by suicide in 1955, leaving him to raise their son and daughter alone.
+Marianne died by suicide in 1955, leaving him to raise their son and daughter alone.
 He described himself during this period as "an anonymous institutional employee who drove to work each morning in a long line of commuter cars and drove home each night and drank martinis ... like several million middle-class, liberal, intellectual robots".

 From 1954 or 1955 to 1958, Leary directed psychiatric research at the Kaiser Family Foundation.
 In 1957, he published The Interpersonal Diagnosis of Personality, which the Annual Review of Psychology called the "most important book on psychotherapy of the year".

 In 1958, the National Institute of Mental Health terminated Leary's research grant after he failed to meet with a NIMH investigator.
 Leary and his children relocated to Europe, where he attempted to write his next book while subsisting on small grants and insurance policies.
 His stay in Florence was unproductive and indigent, prompting a return to academia.

-In late 1959, Leary started as a lecturer in clinical psychology at Harvard University at the behest of Frank Barron (a colleague from Berkeley) and David McClelland.
-Leary and his children lived in Newton, Massachusetts.
+In late 1959, Leary moved to Newton, Massachusetts, and became a lecturer in clinical psychology at Harvard University at the behest of Frank Barron (a colleague from Berkeley) and David McClelland.
 In addition to teaching, Leary was affiliated with the Harvard Center for Research in Personality under McClelland.
 He oversaw the Harvard Psilocybin Project and conducted experiments in conjunction with assistant professor Richard Alpert.
 In 1963, Leary was terminated for failing to attend scheduled class lectures, though he maintained that he had met his teaching obligations.
 The decision to dismiss him may have been influenced by his promotion of psychedelic drug use among Harvard students and faculty.
 The drugs were legal at the time.

-Leary's work in academic psychology expanded on the research of Harry Stack Sullivan and Karen Horney, which sought to better understand interpersonal processes to help diagnose disorders.
+Leary's work in academic psychology expanded on the research of Harry Stack Sullivan and Karen Horney, which sought to better understand interpersonal processes to help diagnose personality disorders.
 Leary's dissertation developed the interpersonal circumplex model, later published in The Interpersonal Diagnosis of Personality.
 The book demonstrated how psychologists could use Minnesota Multiphasic Personality Inventory (MMPI) scores to predict how respondents might react to various interpersonal situations.
 Leary's research was an important harbinger of transactional analysis, directly prefiguring the popular work of Eric Berne.